sfra/helpers.js/README.md

 package.json file, then "reset-css": "^3.0.2" would be choosen.

 ## [Promise] sleep([number])
-Sleep by some time (the only one argument in miliseconds).
+Sleep for some time (the only one argument express it in miliseconds).
 Can be used in async funtions:
 ````javascript
 async ()=>{
     console.log('One');